Topic Clusters for SEO: What They Are & How to Create Them

 Remember to add internal links from the pillar page to its cluster pages.
 And vice versa.

-Enter the target keywords, choose your focus country and device, then click “Create content template.”
+Enter the page’s keyword cluster, choose your focus country and device, and click “Create content template.”

-The tool provides suggestions based on your top 10 rival webpages.
+The tool provides suggestions based on the top 10 rival webpages.

 This includes a recommended text length.
 And ideas for domains you can earn backlinks from.